yourWaifu/sleepy-discord/source/compile.html.md

 * [Make](#make)

 ###Visual Studio
 Open the sleepy_discord folder and find the sleepy_discord.vcxproj file.
 Open sleepy_discord.vcxproj with Visual Studio, of course.
 At the top, there a toolbar, click build and then build sleepy_discord.
-And you're done.
+And you've compiled Sleepy Discord.
+[Go to the next step.](#the-next-step)

 <aside>
 For now, compiling for x64 doesn't work just yet.